crashka/cm/notes/DESIGN_NOTES.rst

 To Do - Immediate/Active
 ------------------------

+* get dbname from command line (station.py) or environment
+   * store dbname in MusicLib (instance!) and DatabaseCtx in MusicEnt
 * abstract entity_string parsing
 * rationalize use of "entity" (as either relational table or name/proper noun)!!!
 * investigate anomalies with play_seq matches